Advantages of contracting

 Limited company or not?

 Most small businesses are limited companies.
-A limited company is easy to set up and this only takes 30 minutes to do.
+A limited company is easy to set up and this only takes 30 minutes of your time to do.

 Register of Business Owners